Text2Model: Text-based Model Induction for Zero-shot Image Classification: Related work

-\textbf{Generation-based zero-shot learning.} Another line of ZSL studies uses generative models like GANs to generate representations of samples from unseen classes, Such generative approaches have been applied in two settings.
+\textbf{Generation-based ZSL.} Another line of ZSL studies uses generative models like GANs to generate representations of samples from unseen classes \cite{elhoseiny2019creativity, jha2021imaginative}.
+Such generative approaches have been applied in two settings.
 Some studies assume they have access to test-class descriptions (attributes or text) during model training.
-Hence, they can train a classifier over test-class images, generated by leveraging the test-class descriptions \citep{liu2018generalized,schonfeld2019generalized,han2021contrastive}.
+Hence, they can train a classifier over test-class images, generated by leveraging the test-class descriptions \cite{liu2018generalized,schonfeld2019generalized,han2021contrastive}.
 Other studies assume access to test-class descriptions only at test time.
 Hence, they map the test-class descriptions to the shared space of training classes and apply a nearest-neighbor inference mechanism.
 In this work, we assume that any information about test classes is only available at test time.
-As a result, ZSL approaches that assume training-time access to information about the test classes are beyond our scope.\footnote{While these algorithms could in principle be re-trained when new classes are presented at test-time (e.g. in a continual learning \citep{ring1994continual} setup), this would result in costly and inefficient inference mechanism, and possibly also in catastrophic forgetting \citep{mccloskey1989catastrophic} of previous class information.
-We hence do not include them in our experiments.} However, works that assume only test-time access to test-class information form some of our baselines \citep{elhoseiny2019creativity, jha2021imaginative}.
+As a result, ZSL methods assuming train-time access to information about the test classes are beyond our scope.\footnote{While these algorithms could in principle be re-trained when new classes are presented at test-time (e.g. in a continual learning \cite{ring1994continual} setup), this would result in costly and inefficient inference mechanism, and possibly also in catastrophic forgetting \cite{mccloskey1989catastrophic}.
+We hence do not include them in our experiments.} Yet, works assuming only test-time access to test-class information form some of our baselines \cite{elhoseiny2019creativity, jha2021imaginative}.

-\textbf{ZSL with large models} CLIP \citep{radford2021learning-CLIP} is based on a contrastive approach for learning image and text representations, and was trained on a large corpus of 400 million image-text pairs by maximizing the similarity of correct text-image pair embeddings.
-CLIP is highly effective for vision and language zero-shot tasks, as demonstrated, e.g., by its ImageNet classification accuracy of 75\% when no supervision from ImageNet is available \cite{radford2021learning-CLIP}.
-With that said, CLIP was probably exposed to images from all ImageNet classes during its training, so is not really zero-shot classifier.
-In contrast, our approach can be applied directly to domains where there are no massive paired multimodal data.
-We demonstrate this benefit using experiments with a 3D point cloud dataset.